JejuSoul/OBD-PIDs-for-HKMC-EVs/Kia Niro PHEV/README.md

-# OBD PIDs for the Kia Niro HEV
+# OBD PIDs for the Kia Niro PHEV

+This PIDs are based on the Kia Niro HEV PIDs, adding cell voltage and all modules temp from ioniq PHEV PIDs.
+Unafortunally I can't check this PIDs in a PHEV model so ther are untested.

 ## How to use: